-Exercise 1: Disaster effects in different regions of Senegal#
+Exercise 2: Disaster impact in different regions of Senegal#

 Become familiar with different types of non-spatial analysis and geoprocessing tools.
 Understand the process of discovering relationships and connections between features in spatial data.